tpm-rs/governance/project-docs/CHARTER.md

 specification that might become an industry standard would be out of scope for any Repo in the Project.

+**9.1 Relationship to TCG Specifications** The Project implements official public [TPM Library Specification] releases and errata from the TCG along with related supplementary tools and libraries.
+Suggestions to revise TCG publications (e.g. the addition of new commands or language in the TCG TPM Library specification) must first be approved by TCG voting members and published in a TCG Specification.
+Relevant suggestions should be directed towards the TPM working group within the TCG via [admin@trustedcomputinggroup.org].

 ## 10. Repo Governance

 Individual Repos will have their own GOVERNANCE.MD document that describes